enomis-dev/enomis-dev/README.md

 ## Hi there 👋

+My name is Simone De Gasperis and I'm a data scientist and computer vision engineer.
+I'm very passionate about AI, software engineering, and physics ✨🪐

+- 📫 How to reach me:
+- www.linkedin.com/in/simone-de-gasperis-05b34416a

 <!--
 **enomis-dev/enomis-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.